drkvogel/retrasst/notes/retrasst/deferred.md

+## method to compile error messages into one

+when there is a string vector of errors, format them into one string for display

 ## handling of primaries and secondaries/backups

 Thing is, there are several points where an action has to be carried out on a row, which might be: